EE Smart 5G Hub review

 Then there’s conventional broadband, such as a fibre connection.
 How good that is really depends on what options are available in your home.
 If you’re lucky enough to be able to get the top speed plans, then you could be looking at average speeds of over 1Gbps.

-This leaves the EE Smart 5G Hub (and all other 5G routers) in the dust, but most homes can’t get this, and you’ll have to pay a lot for the privilege.
+This leaves the EE Smart 5G Hub (and all other 5G routers) in the dust, but most homes can’t get this, and you’ll often have to pay a lot for the privilege.
 Those sorts of speeds are also overkill for most people, so consider whether you’d even need them.

 There’s a high chance though that you only have slower plans available to you, such as BT’s Fibre 2 plan, which offers 58-73Mbps speeds – in other words some way short of what the EE Smart 5G Hub is capable of.